 Sri Chinmoy Mara-Fun Relays

-Inaugural event!
-Run the classic marathon distance solo or in relay in an idyllic parkland setting.
+Run the classic marathon distance solo or in relay in idyllic parklands.

 About the event

 The Sri Chinmoy Mara-Fun Relays in Centennial Park, Sydney will be staged for the 4th time on Sunday 15 October in 2023.
 Runners cover the full 42.2km marathon distance solo – or in relay teams of 2 to 4 members.

 Enjoy the thrill of completing the marathon with family, friends or colleagues.